 To learn about Microsoft Dynamics 365 Business Central, including its modules, its financial reporting and budgeting capabilities, the industries and sectors it serves, its license types and their prices and to estimate your implementation cost and savings, visit the corresponding page or contact us.

 Pros of Power Apps

-Power Apps have a lot of advantages and below are some of them:
+Power Apps has a lot of advantages and below are some of them:

-- Multiple data sources – data from multiple sources (e.g. an ERP system + an Excel file) can be combined to create a Power App.
-Moreover, users can create a Power App from scratch (a Canvas Power App) or they can choose a data source (Data Driven Model) which will be used by their App.
+- Multiple data sources – data from multiple sources (e.g. an ERP system + an Excel file) can be combined to create an app.
+Moreover, users can create an app from scratch (Canvas App) or they can choose a data source (Data Driven Model) which will be used by their App.

-- Online & offline – it is possible to create Power Apps that work when a device is both online and offline – the data can be synced once the device is back online (see point B in the “Further Reading” section of this post for additional information and an example).
+- Online & offline – it is possible to create apps that work when a device is online or offline; when offline, the data can be synced with the online source (e.g. an ERP system) once the device is back online (see point B in the “Further Reading” section of this post for additional information and an example).

 The next section discusses some cons associated with using Power Apps.

 Here are some CONSiderations in connection with using Power Apps: